wyatt8740/x48/README.md

 x48 0.6.4, an HP48 emulator, with a tweak to compile in 2018 on my linux box.

+Update: It is still building and running properly on Debian Sid in 2022.

 Requires `xfonts-base` (in debian) to be installed for all of the default fonts to be present.
 The package name may differ by platform, but you are looking for the bitmap fonts.

 Apparently the CLI arguments `-connFont fixed`, for example, can side-step the missing helvetica issue, too.

+After installing xfonts-base, I have heard you may need to reload X. There's probably a way around this, but that or a reboot should help out.
+I don't remember needing to do this, but I did it a long time ago now.

 To compile it: